This blog may contain affiliate links. Read our disclosure policy for more info.

 Right on the corner at the Plaza de Armas, this place offers great western dishes at a decent price (20-30 soles) as well as the expected lively Irish bar environment.

-If you are hungover and craving fast food (most backpackers in Cusco usually are), skip the overpriced western option of KFC and McDonalds and go across the street at the Plaza de Armas to Bambos!
+If you are hungover and craving fast food, skip the overpriced western option of KFC and McDonalds and go across the street at the Plaza de Armas to Bambos!
 Bambos is a Peruvian fast-food chain.
 It is cheaper and actually really good!

 So if you’re a backpacker in Cusco, you now have some tips on the best hostels in Cusco, cheap things to do, and where to eat on a budget!
 I’m hoping my blog has helped plan your time backpacking in Cusco!